Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

 ### Strategy

-The main aim and focus of Sharing-is-Caring is to enhance the experience of living in the community:
+The main aim and focus of Care-2-Share is to enhance the experience of living in the community of Katwijk:
-    - by bringing like minded people together,
+    - by bringing like minded people together
     - by making it apparent that people do care and that a sense of community is alive and well in the 21st century
     - by providing a platform where people can easily and clearly indicate what they would like to share with and within their community
     - by enabling the community to enjoy the offerings from within their community